GraniteDevices/ArgonServoDriveFirmware/README.md

 HOW TO COMPILE
 ==============

-*NOTE* This guide is work in progress and incomplete.
-More information and actual examples will follow later.
+*NOTE* This guide is partially work in progress.
+More information and actual FW modification examples shall follow later.

 Tools needed
 ------------